JHUISI/charm/doc/source/cryptographers.rst

 We begin with the first stage of new scheme development which is selecting the appropriate group to instantiate a scheme.
 Modern cryptographic algorithms are typically implemented on top of mathematical groups based on certain hardness assumptions (e.g., Diffie-Hellman).
 We provide the same building blocks to facilitate development in this way of thinking:

 At the moment, there are three cryptographic settings covered by Charm: ``integergroups``, ``ecgroups``, and ``pairinggroups``.
-To initialize a group in the elliptic curve (EC) settiing, refer to the ``toolbox.eccurve`` for the full set of identifiers and supported NIST approved curves (e.g., ``prime192v1``).
+To initialize a group in the elliptic curve (EC) setting, refer to the ``toolbox.eccurve`` for the full set of identifiers and supported NIST approved curves (e.g., ``prime192v1``).
 For EC with billinear maps (or pairings), we provide a set of identifiers for both symmetric and asymmetric type of curves.
 For example, the ``'SS512'`` represents a symmetric curve with a 512-bit base field and ``'MNT159'`` represents an asymmetric curve with 159-bit base field.
 Finally, for integer groups, typically defining large primes ``p`` and ``q`` is enough to generate an RSA group.
 For schnorr groups, these group parameters may take some time to generate because they require safe primes (e.g., ``p = 2q + 1``).
 Here are detailed examples below for integer and pairing groups (see above for EC group initialization):

 ::